 Use porous paving

-Where water could run off into the street use porous paving wherever possible.
-If using gravel, use plastic or concrete reinforcing cell units to keep the gravel in place and spread the load, as seen in the WWT Working Wetland Garden above.
+Paving and tarmac increases the risk of water run-off by about 50% so use porous paving wherever possible.
+If using gravel, use plastic or concrete reinforcing cell units to keep the gravel in place and spread the load, as seen in the WWT Working Wetland Garden below.

 Use your pond as a reservoir